-Many people are unsure of exactly how to wash your woolens so that they stay beautiful for many years.
-Handmade sweaters and scarves, cashmere sweaters, thick wool socks, mittens and hats and other wool items are not like other materials.
+Many people are unsure of exactly how to wash their woolens so they stay beautiful for many years.
+Handmade sweaters and scarves, cashmere sweaters, thick wool socks, mittens, hats and other wool items are not like other materials.
 Any item of clothing made from wool needs to be treated differently than synthetic material.
-If you’re not sure how wash your woolens keep these tips in mind when it’s time to wash your wool items:
+If you’re not sure how wash your woolens, keep these tips in mind when it’s time to wash your wool items:

-Use a natural detergent: Wool is essentially hair, and like your own hair washing it in harsh soap can strip it, weaken it, and make it brittle.
+Use a natural detergent: Wool is essentially hair, and like your own hair, washing it in harsh soap can strip it, weaken it, and make it brittle.
 Using a gentle natural detergent that doesn’t have a lot of chemicals or heavy fragrances in it will get your woolens clean without damaging the delicate fiber of the hair.
 This is especially true for items made from cashmere.
-Cashmere is a super fine type of wool that need to be cleaned very gently.
-Machine or hand washing woolens with a gentle detergent is better than dry cleaning them.
-Dry cleaning using a lot of harsh chemicals that can destroy wool.
+Cashmere is a super fine type of wool that needs to be cleaned very gently.
+Machine or hand-washing woolens with a gentle detergent is better than dry cleaning them.
+Dry cleaning uses a lot of harsh chemicals that can destroy wool.

 Use cold water: Hot water will cause woolens to shrink and felt, or stick together.
 The quickest way to ruin an item made of wool is to use hot water on it.
 In fact, the process of creating felt is to take wool and use hot water and detergent to get the fibers to shrink and stick together.
 That is exactly what will happen if you throw your woolens in the machine on the hot cycle with harsh detergent.
 Use the delicate cycle and cold water to wash your woolens.